higherkindness/mu-scala/docs/src/main/docs/tutorials/testing-rpc-service.md

 }
 ```

-The import part here is the use of `withServerChannel`.
+The important part here is the use of `withServerChannel`.
 This is a helper method
 provided by the `mu-rpc-testing` module that connects the service to an
 in-memory channel so we don't need to start a real gRPC server.